Options Pricing under Bayesian MS-VAR Process: Conclusion

 \section{Conclusion}

 Economic variables play important roles in any economic model, and sudden and dramatic changes exist in the financial market and economy.
+The VAR process is workhorse for economic analysis and forecast, but it entails a risk of over--parametrization.
 Therefore, in the paper, we introduced the Bayesian MS--VAR process to the option pricing models and obtained pricing formulas using the risk--neutral valuation method.
 It is assumed that the regime--switching process is generated by a Markov process and the residual process follows a conditional heteroscedastic model.
 For frequently used options, the paper converted previous option pricing models to our option pricing models under Bayesian MS--VAR process.
 However, the idea of the paper can be used to convert and develop other options.

 It should be noted that Bayesian MS--VAR process contains a simple VAR process, vector error correction model (VECM), BVAR, and MS--VAR process.
-To use our models, which depend on Bayesian MS--VAR process, as mentioned before one can use Monte--Carlo methods, see \citeA{Krolzig97}.
-For simple MS--VAR process, maximum likelihood methods are provided by \citeA{Hamilton89,Hamilton90,Hamilton94} and \citeA{Krolzig97} and for large BVAR process, see \citeA{Banbura10}.
-To summarize, the main advantages of the paper are \begin{itemize} \item because we consider VAR process, the spot rate is not constant and is explained by its own and other variables' lagged values, \item it introduced economic variables, regime--switching, and heteroscedasticity, \item it introduced the Bayesian method for option valuation, so the model will overcome over--parametrization, \item valuation of options is easy as compared to previous models with regime-switching, \item and the model contains simple VAR, VECM, BVAR, and MS--VAR processes. \end{itemize}
+To use our proposed model, which is based on Bayesian MS--VAR process, one may apply Monte--Carlo methods.
+The early Monte--Carlo methods can be found in \citeA{Krolzig97}, while recent new method, which removes duplication in the regime--switching vector can be found in \citeA{Battulga24g}.
+A Monte--Carlo method for large BVAR process, we refer to \citeA{Banbura10}.
+For simple MS--VAR process, maximum likelihood methods are provided by \citeA{Hamilton89,Hamilton90,Hamilton94} and \citeA{Krolzig97}.
+To summarize, the main advantages of the paper are

+\begin{itemize} \item because we consider VAR process, the spot rate is not constant and is explained by its own and other variables' lagged values, \item it introduced economic variables, regime--switching, and heteroscedasticity, \item it introduced the Bayesian method for option valuation, so the model will overcome over--parametrization, \item valuation of options is easy as compared to previous models with regime-switching, \item and the model contains simple VAR, VECM, BVAR, and MS--VAR processes. \end{itemize}